CodeHarrington/Project-1/README.md

 ## Gallery

-* This is a feature page that shows the referees in action on the pitch and rewards theses active members also by protraying them with interest.
+* This is a feature page that shows the referees in action on the pitch and rewards theses active members also by portraying them with interest.

 ## Contact

 * Contact form is a main part on this site.
 Users can contact by filling a form with details in getting in touch.
-* I used https://submit.jotformeu.com/submit/ to redirect the form. no data is been gaddered.
+* I used https://submit.jotformeu.com/submit/ to redirect the form. no data is been gathered.
  ## This is only used for educational purposes only!!